 - Can recognize the symptoms of a food allergy.

 - Know where the epinephrine shot is kept and how to use it.

 - Know to call

 Children may have only mild symptoms in the first few minutes after they eat the food allergen, but they may have severe symptoms in 10 to 60 minutes.
 Children always should be observed in a hospital for several hours after a reaction.

 Make sure that your child:

-- Always carries an allergy kit.
-Children at risk of severe allergic reactions should keep the kits at school or day care as well as home.
+- Always carries epinephrine.
+Children at risk of severe allergic reactions should keep their epinephrine at school or day care and at home.
 Older, mature children should be taught to give themselves the shot.